 WHEN NATURE CALLS: Midtown Manhattan is already a tough place to find a bathroom without being forced to buy something at a random restaurant.
 That will become even harder on parade day.
 With that in mind, it is best to relieve oneself before wading into the crowd instead of having to give up a good spot if nature calls before the parade ends.
 Experienced parade-goers skip drinking anything to avoid the urge striking before their favorite floats go by.

 STAY WARM: No parade is worth getting hypothermia for.
 Dress warmly, pack a bag with an extra blanket and prepare for the likelihood of bone-chilling temperatures with some hand and feet warmers.
 Or, just go with someone huggable and count their body heat as something for which to be thankful.

 STAY FESTIVE: Don’t be the party pooper who rains on the parade.
 Since this is a media-saturated event, be prepared to wind up on TV, from live cameras on a float capturing special moments along the route to 360-degree panoramic photos where fans can find themselves part the action.

 BONUS: OK, we said this was seven things parade-goers need to know, but here’s one more for those who can’t get enough of the parade and want to see the balloons inflated the night before.
 Arrive at 3 p.m.
 Nov.
-21 between West 77th and 81st Streets between Central Park West and Columbus Avenue.
-There will be no public viewing from the north side of 81st or the south side of 77th.
+27 between West 77th and 81st Streets between Central Park West and Columbus Avenue.